Back to Blog

 Why load time affects conversions directly

-A few data points that are worth knowing:
+A few data points worth knowing:

-- As load time increases from 1 to 3 seconds, the probability of a visitor bouncing increases by 32%.
+• As load time increases from 1 to 3 seconds, the probability of a visitor bouncing increases by 32%.
 (Google)

-- Walmart found that every 1-second improvement in page load time increased conversions by 2%.
+• Walmart found that every 1-second improvement in page load time increased conversions by 2%.
 At Walmart's scale that's enormous, but the principle applies to any site.

 These aren't edge cases.
 They describe what happens on every slow website, including yours, when visitors hit a loading spinner and decide not to wait.